franko/gsl-shell/doc/user-manual/matrices.rst

    n = 4

-   -- we define a complex matrix that operate a fourier transform m = matrix.cnew(n, n, |j,k| complex.exp(2i*pi*(j-1)*(k-1)/n))
+   -- we define a complex matrix that operate a Fourier transform m = matrix.cnew(n, n, |j,k| complex.exp(2i*pi*(j-1)*(k-1)/n))

 where you have previously defined ``n`` to be a small integer number.